shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/yield-analytics-7-26.md

 ---
 title : Yield Analytics 7.26
-description :  Within the revamped Channel Management framework, we have reintroduced Direct Channel.
-It is considered it’s own channel. ms.date : 10/28/2023 ms.custom : yield-analytics-ui
+description :  We have reintroduced Direct Channel, considered it's own channel, that compares direct sold inventory by filtering on guaranteed inventory that is mapped to SSP inventory.
+ms.date : 10/28/2023
+ms.custom : yield-analytics-ui